Top of page

 You might need G-CSF treatment if:

-• you are having chemotherapy, you have a low neutrophil count and your doctor thinks you are at high risk of developing a serious infection
+• you are having treatment, you have a low neutrophil (a type of white blood cell) count and your doctor thinks you are at high risk of developing a serious infection

-• you are having chemotherapy, you have a low neutrophil count and you have already had a cycle of chemotherapy delayed or the dose reduced because your neutrophil count was too low
+• you have a low neutrophil count and you have already had a cycle of chemotherapy delayed or the dose reduced because your neutrophil count was too low

 • you are due to have stem cells collected for a stem cell transplant